Prosecco Cocktails with Pomegranate Juice are fresh, sweet, tart, and gorgeous

 Step Four – Finish with Prosecco

 We chose Prosecco for this gorgeous Christmas cocktail but you could use Champagne or sparkling wine if preferred.
+You could also use non-alcoholic sparkling wine for an easy “mocktail”.

 - Slowly add the chilled Prosecco to each glass.
 Our glasses are 4 ounces, so we added 3 ounces